 What do a harvest festival, 49 days, and a passionate love story have in common?

 They are all major components of the Feast of Weeks, Shavuot!
-(Shavuot means “weeks”.)
+(What is Shavuot?
+Shavuot means “weeks”.)
 God said:

 “Count off seven weeks from the time you begin to put the sickle to the standing grain.
 Then celebrate the Festival of Weeks to the LORD your God by giving a freewill offering in proportion to the blessings the LORD your God has given you” (Deuteronomy 16:9-10).